Probing the spatial distribution of k-vectors in situ with Bose-Einstein condensates

+Indeed, in this situation, the contribution to the recoil correction due to the phase gradient is negligible and the main effect comes from the Laplacian of the intensity term (see \autoref{eq:delta_keff}) which can be evaluated from a map of the intensity.

-Estimation of the recoil correction from the intensity is represented as red dots on Fig.~\ref{Fig_donuts_1D}.
-For each point, we have recorded the intensity on a 3x3 matrix of adjacent points and calculated the Laplacian of the intensity to get the recoil correction.
-This theoretical models quantitatively reproduce the observed sign reversal, amplitude modulation, and fine spatial features in the measured \(\kappa_z\).
+To map the local intensity profile in 2D we use a modified measurement sequence that consists of Ramsey interferometry sequences of two co-propagating Raman \(\pi/2\) pulses separated by 100 ms where an additional laser pulse - derived from the lower Bloch beam - is inserted in between.
+This pulse, whose power is stabilized by an active feedback system, induces a differential energy shift between the hyperfine states proportional to the laser intensity, allowing us to reconstruct the transverse intensity profile.
+Measurements are repeated while displacing the BEC across a fixed grid that covers a \(2\,\mathrm{mm} \times 2\,\mathrm{mm}\) area in the transverse plane.
+Fig.~\ref{fig:Fig_Light_shift} shows the intensity profiles extracted from these measurements of phase shifts induced by the upward propagating Bloch beam, both without and with iris diffraction.
+Due to the non-perpendicular orientation of the trapping beams, this grid is not orthogonal.
+In Fig.~\ref{fig:Fig_Light_shift}(b), the resulting profile exhibits a doughnut-shaped structure, in agreement with the propagation of a Gaussian beam truncated by a circular aperture.
+Estimation of the recoil correction from the intensity is represented as red dots in Fig.~\ref{Fig_donuts_1D}.
+For each point, we recorded the intensity on a 3x3 matrix of adjacent points and calculated the Laplacian of the intensity to get the recoil correction.
+This theoretical model quantitatively reproduces the observed sign reversal, amplitude modulation, and spatial features in the measured \(\kappa_z\).
 This agreement supports the validity of the theoretical description and underscores the precision of our recoil mapping technique in resolving local optical distortions.
-The use of the Laplacian term is only an approximation.
-This approximation is valid in the case of the small fluctuation or in this situation where we have mainly intensity fluctuations.
-Note that the doughnut intensity shape that we have here is similar to the intensity shape of a first order Laguerre-Gauss mode - however in this case the transverse phase gradient is not negligible \cite{barnett2013, afanasev2022} and compensate the Laplacian term so that the longitudinal recoil does not exhibit extra recoil.
+The use of the Laplacian term is only an approximation and valid in the case of the small fluctuation or in this situation where we have mainly intensity fluctuations.
+Note that the doughnut intensity shape that we have here is similar to the intensity shape of a first order Laguerre-Gauss mode - however in that case the transverse phase gradient is not negligible \cite{barnett2013, afanasev2022} and in fact compensates the Laplacian term so that the longitudinal recoil does not exhibit extra recoil.
+It could be interesting to use our method to study effects related to wavefront topologies.

+In this Letter, we present a robust method for directly measuring the spatial distribution of wave vectors and the intensity profile of laser beams, as experienced by atoms inside the vacuum chamber.
+Using atom interferometry techniques with a BEC, we locally measured both the photon recoil and the light shift induced by a probe laser.